bayinfosys/autotrain/readme.md

 # Autotrain
-Hyperparameter optimisation in containers.
+Hyperparameter optimisation in containers

 ## Components
-+ __docker-compose__ to ochestrate the containers
++ __docker-compose__ to orchestrate the containers
 + __hyperopt__ to generate the hyperparameters
 + __mongodb__ to hold the hyperopt parameters
 + __tensorboard__ to monitor the training process